Lanzhou beef noodles: Description

+In halal restaurants, only quality local beef from the Southern Yellow cattle (黄牛 (yellow cattle)) prepared by the local halal butcher is used.

 Chinese radish and a specially cooked spicy oil are also indispensable partners to Lanzhou beef noodles.
 To identify the ingredients and the dish, the local government news company suggests preparing the soup by the following five steps: "One Clear, Two White, Three Red, Four Green, Five Yellow" (一清、二白、三红、四绿、五黄).
 First, the beef soup should look clear; Second, the radish slides should be crystal white; Thirdly, the color of the chili oil should be bright red; Fourth, the green cilantro leaves and garlic shoots should be jade, and, lastly, the noodle should be smooth and bright yellow.
 In overseas Chinese communities in North America, this food can be found in Chinese restaurants.
-In Mainland China, a large bowl of it is often taken as a whole meal with or without any side dishes.
+In mainland China, a large bowl of it is often taken as a whole meal with or without any side dishes.